erin-hughes/book-review-blog/reviews/2024-04-the-shining.md

 This is something that even Dick Halloran notices when he tests Jack to see if he has powers like Danny's.
 Although Dick doesn't believe that Jack shines, he comments on "something - _something_ - that he was hiding.
 Or something he was holding in so deeply submerged in himself that it was impossible to get to."
 It's possible that, even within hours of first arriving at The Overlook, the hotel's dark presence has already begun to worm its way into Jack's mind.
 But it's more likely that Dick is picking up on something that's already there within Jack, and that it's something that Jack works hard to represses or outright ignore.

-> The hotel is simply throwing fuel onto an already burning fire.
+<pullquote>The hotel is simply throwing fuel onto an already burning fire.
 Jack was already fighting with his dark side.
-The Overlook is merely ensure that he loses.
+The Overlook is merely ensure that he loses.</pullquote>

 King goes to great lengths to illustrate the events in Jack's life that have cultivated this darkness within him, including several flashbacks to formative experiences.
 The earliest of these in Jack's timeline is his experience growing up with his father, Mark Anthony Torrance.
 Mark is another minefield of contradictions, another for whom the pieces of his life don't seem like they should fit together.
 Mark was a father of four and worked as a nurse at the Berlin Community Hospital, and as a small child, Jack loved him "uncritically and strongly".
 Mark was also a physically abusive drunk, who terrorised his family and was hated by his other three children.